WurthElektronik/FeatherWings/CalypsoWiFiFeatherWing/lib/WE_CalypsoFeatherWing/examples/azure/README.md

 Now that you've established the connection, you have several different options with how to load the data.
 For example, the following steps create a pivot chart based on the data found in your database in SQL Database.

-1. Follow the steps in the previous section, but this time, instead of selecting Load, select Load to from the Load drop-down.
+1. Follow the steps in the previous section, but this time, instead of selecting Load, select **Load To** from the **Load** drop-down.

 2. Next, select how you want to view this data in your workbook.
 We chose **PivotChart**.
 You can also choose to
 - create a **New worksheet** or to